Probiotic-Rich Foods in India: Benefits, Best Time to Eat & Safety Tips Skip to content

 • Start small if you are not used to it

-Fermented Rice Water Or Leftover Fermented Rice
+Fermented Rice Water or Leftover Fermented Rice

 In some regions, fermented rice preparations are part of regular meals.
 People often use them for a light, cooling feeling.